-One box.
-Collection consists of committee organization charts; Court Committee Bulletins; digest of an address delivered before the National Federation of Settlements at Washington, D.C., May 1923.
-Publications, brochures, pamphlets and bulletins from 1921-1931.
+Collection consists of committee organization charts, Court Committee Bulletins, digest of an address delivered before the National Federation of Settlements at Washington, D.C., May 1923, and other publications, brochures, pamphlets and bulletins from 1921-1931.

-One box.
-Collection consists of newspaper clipping concerning the Zetetic Club, a history of the club written by some of its members, and the clubs yearbook spanning 1903-1967.
+Collection consists of newspaper clippings concerning the Zetetic Club, a history of the club written by some of its members, and the club’s yearbook spanning 1903-1967.

-3 boxes.
-Photocopied correspondence, 1837-1867.
-Also includes photocopied articles of Williams' death; photocopied letter from Margaret Renshaw Carroll to Carl Vitz, librarian, Minneapolis Public Library, dated November 26, 1937; and original scrapbooks (numbers 25 and 26) with indices.
+Photocopied correspondence, 1837-1867; photocopied obituaries; photocopied letter from Margaret Renshaw Carroll to Carl Vitz, librarian, Minneapolis Public Library, dated November 26, 1937; and original scrapbooks (numbers 25 and 26) with indices.

-Two boxes.
-Collection consists of programs, invitations and other publications relating to the annual Symphony Ball, and newspaper clippings relating to the Symphony Ball and other club activities.
-Collection also includes miscellaneous publications and press releases relating to club events.
+Collection consists of programs, invitations and other publications relating to the annual Symphony Ball; newspaper clippings relating to the Symphony Ball and other club activities; and publications and press releases relating to club events.

 This collection contains newspaper articles related to William A. French, his designs, and businesses.
 One folder contains articles written about his residence in American Home magazine.
 There are photographs of the designer, his work, residences, business locations, and advertisements.

-The William H. Dunwoody Collection includes scattered correspondence 1897-1913 together with leaflets or pamphlets relating to businesses, as well as four letterpress correspondence books dating January-June, 1878.
+The William H. Dunwoody Collection includes scattered correspondence from 1897-1913 together with leaflets or pamphlets relating to businesses, as well as four letterpress correspondence books dating from January to June 1878.
 It also contains his will, biographical information, newspaper clippings, and the description of the holdings of the Minnesota Historical Society.

-One box.
-Collection includes several letters, booklets; including baccalaureate address, In Memoriam -- Wm.
-S. Pattee, College of Law bulletin (1898), clippings (obit), and pamphlet, "Theories of knowledge and theories of being."
+Collection includes correspondence and booklets pertaining to the life and career of William Sullivan Pattee.
+Materials include baccalaureate address, In Memoriam -- Wm.
+S. Pattee College of Law bulletin (1898), newspaper clippings, and a pamphlet titled, "Theories of Knowledge and Theories of Being."

-The collection consists of programs from 1912 to 1948 with some missing years.
+The collection consists of an incomplete set of programs from 1912 to 1948.
 The programs include study topics for the year, officers, committees and members, members and addresses, and the annual club schedule.